The ‘Big Bang’ Program and its Economic Consequences

 Chapter 15: The Current State of Decentralization Reform in Indonesia: A Postscript

-1 Jorge Martinez-Vazquez and Jameson Boex The chapters in this volume were papers written for a conference that was held in Atlanta in May 2002.
+15. The current state of decentralization reform in Indonesia: a postscript1 Jorge Martinez-Vazquez and Jameson Boex The chapters in this volume were papers written for a conference that was held in Atlanta in May 2002.
 In the fast changing environment of decentralization reform in Indonesia a period of even a year is a long time, given the speed at which policy changes have been introduced in that country in the recent past.
 This postscript provides an update of the state of decentralization reform in Indonesia, in particular emphasizing the main obstacles to progress and suggesting the main priority areas for continued reform.
 For convenience we organize the review around the main functional ‘building blocks’ of intergovernmental relations, covering political, administrative, and purely ﬁscal decentralization issues.
 THE POLITICAL STANCE OF THE COUNTRY’S LEADERSHIP A formidable obstacle to continued progress in the decentralization process in Indonesia would appear to be the lack of overall vision and weak commitment to the decentralization agenda by the country’s top leadership.
 The experience with decentralization reform around the world shows the critical role that needs to be played by high-level ‘champions’ for decentralization reform.
 Unfortunately in Indonesia, support and guidance from the President, the Minister of Finance, and the Minister of Home Affairs has been lagging over the last year.
 Without this vision and commitment, it is not surprising that progress on the reform agenda has slowed down considerably.
-The national elections coming up during the ﬁrst half of 2004, and the potential resulting changes in the political line-up at national level, will provide an important...
+The national elections coming up during the ﬁrst half of 2004, and the potential resulting changes in...

 You are not authenticated to view the full text of this chapter or article.